I bought Jade in May 2017, after spending six months searching for an affordable yet blue water capable catamaran.

 This really limits the possibilities when searching for crew, or when having guests on board.
 It is something that I would like to address at some point in the future.

 Compared to similar vessels, I find the bathroom, and galley to be spacious, especially considering that I’m sailing single-handed.
-I’m sure when cooking for more than, or taking turns to shower that the space shrinks dramatically.
-Still, it’s goof for now.
+I’m sure when cooking for more than a couple of people, or taking turns to shower that the space shrinks dramatically.
+Still, it’s good for now.

 The boat was previously owned by a couple who sailed her for around 4 years.
 It was obviously kitted it out to suit them, but unfortunately some of the design choices leave a lot to be desired.
 Blue linoleum anyone?!
 This will be addressed at a later date.